mcollina/node-eps/XXX-asyncwrap-api.md

 number of id's that can be assigned are `2^53 - 1` (also defined as `Number.MAX_SAFE_INTEGER`).
 At this size node can assign a new id every 100 nanoseconds and not run out for over 28 years.
-Because of this circumstance it is not deemed necessary to find an alternative approach.
+Because of this circumstance it is not deemed necessary to use an alternative approach that would account for the id to wrap around.

+The `type` is a String that represents the type of handle that caused `init()` to fire.
+Generally it will be the name of the handle's constructor.
+Some examples include `TCP`, `GetAddrInfo` and `HTTPParser`.
+Users will be able to define their own `type` when using the public API.

 `parentId` is the unique id of either the async resource at the top of the JS stack when `init()` was called, or the originator of the new resource.
 For